digzol/super-sudoku/README.md

+# Super Sudoku
-Super sudoku is an image I found online of a giant sudoku grid.
-Completing the puzzle by editing the image on my phone was a bit too tedious, so I created an app for this purpose.
+Super sudoku is an made in React 18.2.0 to solve an image of a giant sudoku grid.
+Completing the puzzle by editing the image on phone can be a bit too tedious, so this app was created for this purpose.
+Original image source is unknown.
-Numbers entered are saved locally as browser cookies for convenience.
+Progress is saved as browser cookies.

 Live version is accessible [here](https://digzol.github.io/super-sudoku/).

-# Build
+## Build

 The `gh-pages` package builds the app to be hosted on Github Pages.
 With package.json configured properly, run:
 ```